Simi Valley & Ventura County

 Planning a bathroom remodel in Thousand Oaks?
 The number one question we hear from homeowners in Westlake Village, Dos Vientos, Lang Ranch, Newbury Park, Conejo Oaks, and North Ranch is the same: “What's this actually going to cost?”

-Many Thousand Oaks homes were built in the 1970s–1990s, meaning plumbing and electrical systems may need updating during a remodel.
+Many Thousand Oaks homes were built in the 1970s–1990s, meaning plumbing and electrical systems often need updating during a remodel.
+This is an important factor when budgeting.
+We'll break down exactly where costs come from and show you what to expect in different neighborhoods throughout Thousand Oaks.

 Where Your Bathroom Remodel Budget Goes